awsdocs/amazon-ec2-user-guide/doc_source/verify-keys.md

 On the **Key Pairs** page in the Amazon EC2 console, the **Fingerprint** column displays the fingerprints generated from your key pairs\.

 You can use the fingerprint that's displayed on the **Key Pairs** page to verify that the private key you have on your local machine matches the public key stored in Amazon EC2\.
 From the computer where you downloaded the private key file, generate a fingerprint from the private key file\.
 The output should match the fingerprint that's displayed in the console\.
+When Amazon EC2 calculates a fingerprint, Amazon EC2 might append padding to the fingerprint with `=` characters\.
+Other tools, such as ssh\-keygen, might omit this padding\.

 ### How the fingerprints are calculated<a name="how-ec2-key-fingerprints-are-calculated"></a>